Backends Guide¶

 With conda-lock (reproducible):

-# Creates conda-lock.yml with exact versions and hashes
+# Creates conda-lock.yml with exact versions and hashes for the current platform

 Performance Comparison¶